EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-banana-republic-fast-fashion.md

 Banana Republic, as part of Gap Inc., has faced criticism for:

-- Not signing the latest Bangladesh Accord, which aims to protect garment workers[1]
+- Not signing the latest Bangladesh Accord, which aims to protect garment workers
-- Allowing trade groups to lobby against better worker protections in California[1]
+- Allowing trade groups to lobby against better worker protections in California
-- Limited public information about wages, safety, and working conditions in factories[3][4]
+- Limited public information about wages, safety, and working conditions in factories

-While Banana Republic does publish a factory list and claims to assess subcontractors, more transparency is needed to ensure ethical practices throughout the supply chain[3][4].
+While Banana Republic does publish a factory list and claims to assess subcontractors, more transparency is needed to ensure ethical practices throughout the supply chain.

 ---